Assisi: a complete guide through the birthplace of San Francesco

 Basilica Superiore; Mon - Sun 8:30 to 17:45

-Entry fees: Entrance to the basilica is free
+Entry fees: Entrance to the basilica is free.

 #2 Pinacoteca Comunale (Palazzo Vallemani)

-Via San Francesco with the Pinacoteca Comunale (Palazzo Vallemani) on the right
+Via San Francesco with the Pinacoteca Comunale (Palazzo Vallemani) on the right.

 The Madonna and Child, attributed to Andrea d'Assisi

-Sala di Tiberio d'Assisi
+Assisi, Palazzo Vallemani, Pinacoteca Comunale, Sala di Tiberio d'Assisi

 Address: Via San Francesco, 12, Assisi (Google Maps)

-Open: Wed - Mon 10:00 to 17:30, closed on Tuesdays
+Open: Daily from 10:00 to 17:30, except on Tuesdays

 #3 Roman Forum & Archaeological Museum